(Formerly known as Rocky Mountain Gamma Knife Center)

 No incision.
 High precision.

-The Rocky Mountain Gamma Knife Center offers Gamma Knife® radiosurgery, a non-invasive radiation therapy treatment designed specifically for the brain.
+The UCHealth Gamma Knife Center offers Gamma Knife® radiosurgery, a non-invasive radiation therapy treatment designed specifically for the brain.

 When you’re facing brain surgery, you want a treatment option with low risk and a high rate of success.
 Gamma Knife surgery is just such an option, providing an alternative to surgery and other less-effective radiation therapies.
 After thousands of studies, this noninvasive procedure is considered the gold standard treatment for trigeminal neuralgia, metastatic and benign brain tumors, acoustic neuroma, and arteriovenous malformations.

 Gamma Knife treatment has proven to be very effective, stopping benign tumor growth in 93 percent of cases and curing up to 97 percent of trigeminal neuralgia cases.

 Gamma Knife is used to treat:

 - Benign tumors, such as meningiomas, acoustic neuromas, and pituitary tumors.

 At UCHealth Gamma Knife Center, our team of specialists will carefully review your medical history and discuss treatment options with you to determine whether you are a good candidate for a Gamma Knife procedure.

 Call us at the number above to find out if you might be a candidate for Gamma Knife® surgery.